openlegend/core-rules/core/src/04-feats/01-chapter-four.md

 - **Prerequisites:**
  - **Tier 1:**
   - Agility 5, Might 5, or any Extraordinary 5
-  - Battlefield Reflexes
+  - Battlefield Retribution
 - **Description:** Not only are your battle reflexes uncanny, but you can devastate your opponents with a signature secondary effect.
 Examples of this feat in action include a stalwart paladin who knocks foes prone, a ninja who blinds enemies, or a telekinetic psychic who hurls attacks away.
 - **Effect:** Choose a bane you can inflict.
-Any time you use the defend action with an attribute that could inflict the chosen bane and deal 10 damage via the Battlefield Reflexes feat, you may choose to automatically afflict the attacker with the chosen bane.
+Any time you use the defend action with an attribute that could inflict the chosen bane and deal 10 damage via the Battlefield Retribution feat, you may choose to automatically afflict the attacker with the chosen bane.

-### Battlefield Reflexes
+### Battlefield Retribution

 <div class="feat-entry"></div>